-For employees whose function is classified above the salary groups referred to in Article 3.1. the provisions of Articles 3.2.1., 3.4.2., 3.4.3., 3.4.4., 4.2.3. and 4.2.4. do not apply.
+For employees in senior positions, the provisions of Articles 3.4.2., 3.4.3., and 4.2.4. do not apply.
+The Works Council or Staff Representative Body will determine these positions.

 1.3.
 Collective Agreement and individual employment contract